When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 My course isn’t launched yet, so I can’t tell you about that mythical pot of gold at the end of the rainbow.

-But I CAN tell you that the journey is way more challenging and time-intensive than most ‘passive income’ lists let on (and be skeptical of anyone who suggests you can just whip up a course in one day with AI.
+But I CAN tell you the journey is way more challenging and time-intensive than most ‘passive income’ lists let on (and be skeptical of anyone who suggests you can just whip up a course in one day with AI.
 You can, but it will probably suck).

 If you’re passionate about your topic and ready for the work, go for it.
 Just don’t expect online courses to be a get-rich-quick scheme.

-2. Affiliate Marketing
+2. Affiliate marketing

 Ah, affiliate marketing – the darling of passive income gurus everywhere.
 Just recommend products you love and watch the commissions roll in!’ they say.